zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 4. Next page is Parameters.
 Click **Next**.
    ![](./images/imageDT_13.png "")

-5. In the next page you can preview the results of the query, which is same as what you saw through SQL Developer in Step2.
+5. In the next page you can preview the results of the query, which is the same as what you saw with SQL Developer in Step2.
 Click **Create**.
    ![](./images/imageDT_14.png "")

 6. Datasource **SalesTable** and Connection **SAMPLEDT.esscs** you created above are listed under Datasources.